aws/aws-encryption-sdk-python/README.rst

 ``MasterKeyProvider`` objects can also contain other ``MasterKeyProvider`` objects.

-NOTE: Master key providers are deprecated and have been superseded by keyrings provided by the `AWS Cryptographic Material Providers Library (MPL)`_.
+NOTE: Master key providers are legacy components and have been superseded by keyrings provided by the `AWS Cryptographic Material Providers Library (MPL)`_.
 Please install this library and migrate master key providers to keyring interfaces.